 Legitimate programs could include installers, scheduled updating programs and other update tools, and other programs that alter the registry, processes, or program and data files.

-To avoid this happening again, we advise that you configure Suspicious Behaviour Monitoring to 'alert only' mode for the duration of software installations/updates.
-If you have software that often updates itself, add this to the list of authorized programs instead.
-See Sophos Anti-Virus for Windows 2000+: authorizing suspicious items for instructions.
+To avoid this happening again, Sophos advises to configure Suspicious Behaviour Monitoring to alert only mode for the duration of software installations/updates.
+If the software often updates, add it to the list of authorized programs instead.

 Consult the Sophos website to read a description of the suspicious item.
 Is the behavior reasonable for the item reported?
-If an otherwise legitimate file starts to behave suspiciously it could be an indication that malware has infected the machine.
+If an otherwise legitimate file starts to behave suspiciously, then it could be an indication that malware has infected the machine.